6110-sp24/6110-sp24.github.io/_pages/class-tools/setup.md

 It is your responsibility to ensure that your compiler is entirely compatible with the x86 grading environment -- you can test this on Athena.
 If you are having issues, please contact the TAs.

 ## Ubuntu
 Subsequent instructions assume that you're on a default Ubuntu installation.
-If you're completely new to Linux, read [Using the Ubuntu Terminal](cmd.md).
+If you're completely new to Linux, take some time familarize yourself with it.
 You will need to use the terminal at least to run the test scripts.

 We will be using Git to distribute test scripts and handle code submission.
 You should also use Git to collaborate with your teammates.
 If you're not familiar with basic Git usage like resolving merge conflicts, read [Using Git](git.md).
 That also includes instructions for setting up Git.